pryatahumayun/playground-main/playground-main/projects/bugz-azure-aks/docs/deployment.md

 - A Docker image published to Azure Container Registry (ACR)
 - An ASP.NET Core application running on Azure Kubernetes Service (AKS)

+For a portal-first walkthrough of the deployed environment, see the [Azure screenshot gallery](./screenshots.md).

 ---

 # Phase 1: Create an Azure Subscription